 Natalie looks to bring a patient-centred view of how Finance supports the business with strong financial governance and a business partner approach.

-Anna was appointed Executive Director Human Resources in July 2017.
-She is an experienced people and change executive with extensive strategic and operational expertise in professional services, global technology and consulting services, financial services and higher education.
+Anna was appointed Executive Director Human Resources in 2017.
+She is an experienced executive with extensive strategic and operational expertise in professional services, global technology and consulting services, financial services and education.

 Prior to joining Austin Health, Anna was Director Capability, University of Melbourne.
 She has held senior HR roles both locally and internationally with IBM, PricewaterhouseCoopers and ANZ Bank.

-Passionate about helping organisations and individuals build capability and perform at their best, Anna is responsible for leading Austin Health's HR Directorate and the development of Austin's people strategy.
-Anna's portfolio also includes Corporate Communications, the Austin Child Care Centre and Veteran Liaison.
+Passionate about helping organisations and individuals build capability and perform at their best, Anna is responsible for leading Austin Health's HR Directorate and the development of its People Strategy.
+Her portfolio also includes Corporate Communications, the Child Care Centre and Veteran Liaison.